-1 Vehicle identification number:
+- 1 Vehicle identification number:

-2 Vehicle model number:
+- 2 Vehicle model number:

-3 Engine serial number:
+- 3 Engine serial number:

 Failure to heed the warnings contained in this manual can result in serious injury or death.
 An ATV is not a toy and can be hazardous to operate.
 This vehicle handles differently from other vehicles, such as motorcycles and cars.
+A collision or rollover can occur quickly, even during routine manneuvers, like turning, or over obstacles, if you fail to take proper precautions.